For Federal, State, & County Election information, visit MiamiDade.gov/elections.

 Explanation of “at-large” – All the registered voters in the City vote for each seat regardless if the voters live within the boundary of that seat.
 Every resident has the chance to vote for each commissioner or mayor for every seat in the City.

-*All necessary documentation to run for office may be obtained from the office of the City Clerk.
+*For more information regarding qualification requirements and all other necessary documentation to run for office may be obtained from the Office of the City Clerk.

 Elections & Voting